rtrp/osu-transport/users/harterj/index.md

 <img src="{{ site.url }}users/harterj/images/jrhIdaho.jpg" height="375" width="375">

 I am in my 2nd year as a PhD student at Oregon State University.
 My advisor is Todd Palmer and my co-advisor is Alex Greaney[^1].
+I am also a member of the Computational Materials Science group at UC Riverside.

 Email: <a href="mailto:harterj@oregonstate.edu" target="top"> harterj@oregonstate.edu </a>
 You can find my resume [here](./files/jacksonResume.pdf).